 The techs behind the camera are outstanding.
 Chris Menges provides unconventional photography that pulls you in close to the action, using the camera to give very different points of view.
 Production design is striking, at times, especially when Jerry goes the turkey ranch owned by Ginny's parents.
 In a brief moment of humor, the turkeys appear to be gathered to hear Jerry's bad news, holding on to his every word.
 It's a striking image.

 Helmer Penn knows his craft and how to get good perfs from his actors.
 His unrelenting stalwartness as a director is keeping him from infusing humanity into his directing work, though, and he keeps the viewer at arm's length throughout his telling.
-Good acting, especially from Jack Nicholson, helps save the day and I give "The Pledge" a B.
+Good acting, especially from Jack Nicholson, helps save the day.